Office of General Studies

 High School Students

-Students attending high school and in good academic standing can undertake University coursework on a part-time, nonmatriculated basis concurrent with their grade 12 secondary school program.
+High school students who are in good academic standing may undertake University coursework on a part-time, nonmatriculated basis concurrent with their grade 12 secondary school program.
 Summer coursework between grades 11 and 12 is also allowable.
 High school students should apply for non-degree study through the Office of General Studies.

 To apply, high school students must:

-Submit an application for non-degree, undergraduate study to the Office of General Studies.
+Submit a General Studies High School application for non-degree, undergraduate study to the Office of General Studies.

 Attach to the application a current high school transcript.

 Attach a letter of reference from the guidance counselor.
 This letter, written on school letterhead, should attest to the student’s emotional and intellectual readiness for college coursework and indicate that the student can reasonably be expected to compete academically with university students.